WMH (1921–1923): WMH

 Initially there were no formal standards for radio stations making broadcasts for the general public, and a variety of stations, most operating under Experimental or Amateur station licenses, conducted broadcasts on a regular schedule.
 On December 1, 1921, the U.S. Department of Commerce, which regulated radio at this time, adopted the first regulation formally establishing a broadcasting station category, which set aside the wavelength of 360 meters (833 kHz) for entertainment broadcasts, and 485 meters (619 kHz) for market and weather reports.

 On December 30, 1921, Precision Equipment received one of the new broadcasting licenses, with the randomly assigned callsign WMH, which was the first issued for the state of Ohio.
 The single shared entertainment wavelength of 360 meters meant that stations within a given region had to make timesharing agreements to assign operating timeslots.
 As of August 7, 1922, WMH's programming ran from 8:15-10:00 p.m, while the second station licensed in Cincinnati, the Crosley Manufacturing Company's WLW, was scheduled from 1-3 p.m.

 During its short existence the Precision Equipment Company's most prominent customer was industrialist Powel Crosley Jr., who visited the store on February 22, 1921, interested in buying a radio receiver for his son, only to balk at the quoted $135 price.
 Crosley instead purchased parts to construct his own set, which later led to his Crosley Manufacturing Company producing a line of affordable receivers.
 However, one important asset that Precision Equipment had which Crosley badly needed was a license to use the Armstrong regeneration circuit patent.
 Therefore, in early 1923 Crosley arranged to purchase Precision, which was technically the surviving entity in the resulting merger with Crosley's company, and was subsequently renamed the Crosley Radio Company.

 Crosley already owned broadcasting station WLW, so following the merger operation of WMH was discontinued.
 The station's final broadcast took place on January 8, 1923, after which it was reported "its concert nights will be taken over by WLW".
 A few months later the Commerce Department reported that WMH had been reassigned to 1210 kHz, but there is no evidence that the station actually ever resumed operations, and it was formally deleted on December 11, 1923.

 In early 1924, station WFBW (now WKRC), also in Cincinnati, changed its call letters to WMH, apparently as a tribute to the original WMH, however the two stations were not directly linked.

 Pioneer status

 In 1924 Harry F. Breckel predicted that 8XB "will go down in history as having been the first radiocasting station conceived, designed and placed in operation for the specific purpose of radiocasting entertainment matter and the like, for the express benefit of the radio listeners of the United States".
 However, the exact date that the station began regular broadcasts is not clear.
-In addition, there were a number of other stations, some dating to before World War One, which made similar claims.
+In addition, there were a number of other stations, some dating to before World War I, which made similar claims.
 Two of these include: